zhiliang-lin/academic-lin/content/home/teaching.md

 weight = 40
 +++

-When worked at Guangzhou Nanfang College, I have taught the following courses.
+While working at Guangzhou Nanfang College, I have taught the following courses.
 Sample materials can be found on the linked GitHub repositories:

 * ### [Statistics for Communication Studies](https://github.com/zhiliang-lin/statistics-for-communication-studies)
     The course covers statistical concepts from descriptive statistics to regression analysis.
 Students are taught to use Excel, SPSS and Python to learn and practice statistics.